Susan Morrice: Education

-Susan attended grammar school at Ashleigh School, which is now called Hunterhouse College.
-She was one of four women during her first year who studied Natural Sciences at Trinity College in Dublin, and later specialized in geology.
-Susan graduated in 1976 with a Bachelor of Arts (honors) in Natural Science/Geology.
+Morrice attended grammar school at Ashleigh School, which is now called Hunterhouse College.
+She was one of four women during her first year who studied Natural Sciences at Trinity College Dublin, and later specialised in geology.
+Morrice graduated in 1976 with a Bachelor of Arts (honors) in Natural Science/Geology.
 During her time of education, continental drift was becoming a more accepted theory.
 The geological world was evolving and changing due to new concepts coming to life and becoming more relevant.
-Susan pointed out, “geology was really evolving."
-Unfortunately, Susan had failed her first year of college.
+Morrice pointed out, “geology was really evolving."
+Unfortunately, Morrice had failed her first year of college.
 Through a recommendation and push from her Geology professor, she was given the chance to redo her first year.
 Due to financial burden of post- secondary she got a job at Captain Americas (restaurant) while redoing her first year.
 Through experience from Captain Americas, Susan attributes that success comes from hard work.

 Career

 After graduating from Trinity College, Morrice began working for American-Canadian Stratigraphic where she was given the opportunity to travel the world surveying and networking with other geologists in the industry.
 When talking about this time of her life, she recalls how “the concept of plate tectonics was just taking hold, [geology] is a science where you can keep asking questions, and I loved being a part of the process”.
 She joined Knight Royalty as a frontier geologist.
 This job included mapping and more community-based interactions.
 In 1982, she left Knight Royalty and started her own company, S. Morrice and Associates, LLC.
 In the early 1990s, the American Association of Petroleum Geologists (AAPG) asked her and Roger Slatt to head the international convention of the AAPG.
 This led to the birth of the International Pavilion which gives a platform for oil companies to access new contracts in different countries.
 She founded Belize Natural Energy (BNE) with Mike Usher in 1991 and located their first oil well in a sandstone reservoir.
-In the mid-2000's she started another company, XJet Worldwide.
+In the mid-2000s she started another company, XJet Worldwide.
 She is currently the chairwoman of BNE and CHx Capital, a private investment firm.